-Program Type: Outreach for Increasing Recognition of Early Signs of Mental Illness Program
+Program Type: Outreach for Increasing Recognition of Early Signs of Mental Illness Program mental health information and access to support and services.

-The Community Mental Health Promotion Program (CMHPP) is an ethnically and culturally specific mental health promotion program that targets: Native Americans, African Americans, LGBTQIA, and Asian Americans/Pacific Islanders.
-A similar approach to the Promotores model, the program focuses on reaching un/underserved cultural groups who would not have received mental health information and access to support and services.
 Promoter programs for the following populations have been in place since 2019: Black/African American, Asian/Pacific Islander, Native American/American Indian, and LGBTQIA.
 The promotors received a 40-hour training in which they are educated on topics in mental health, given a list of culturally competent local resources, and are empowered to create a plan of action as a group to address the unique mental health needs of their community.
 They provide 1-hour presentations on 10 different mental health topics in non-stigmatizing community locations such as local churches, community centers, schools, and parks.
 The topics include anxiety, depression, mental health, schizophrenia, self-care, substance abuse, suicide prevention, trauma, bipolar disorder, and grief & loss.
 Resources are also provided.
-The promoters reached the West, Mid-County, and Desert regions of Riverside
+The promoters reached the West, Mid-County, and Desert regions of Riverside age groups from middle/high school students, transitional age youth (TAY), adults, and older adults.